Meat City

 "Meat City" is a song written by John Lennon, released as the 12th and final track on his 1973 album Mind Games.
-The song is also the B-side of the single of the same name, and is included on the 2010 album, Gimme Some Truth.
+The song is also the B-side of the single featuring the album's title track, and is included on the 2010 album, Gimme Some Truth.

 Lyrics & music

 Lennon began to write "Meat City" soon after he moved to New York City.
 The song began as a boogie entitled "Shoeshine" but by late 1971 it began to take its final form, albeit with improvised lyrics.
 A demo was made by Lennon on 10 September 1971, called "Just Give Me Some Rock 'n' Roll", while Lennon was recording the soundtrack to an unreleased film, Clock.
 By late 1972, Lennon had rewritten the lyrics and finished developing the melody.